 The court must divide the parties’ community property at the time of divorce in a manner that the court decides is “just and right” after taking into consideration the rights of the husband and the wife and any children of the marriage.
-The division of property need not be equal, but there must be some reasonable basis for decreeing an unequal division.
+The division of property need not be equal, but there must be some reasonable basis for decreeing an unequal property division.

 Types of Marital Property

 All property owned by either party to a marriage is either separate property or community property.
 Unless otherwise agreed to in writing, a spouse’s separate property consists of: (1) property owned or claimed by the spouse before marriage; (2) property acquired by the spouse during marriage by gift or inheritance; and (3) any recovery for personal injuries sustained by the spouse during marriage, except for loss of earning capacity.
 Unless otherwise agreed to in writing by the spouses, the parties’ community property consists of all property, other than separate, acquired by either spouse during marriage.